AGSQ11/ngx_http_webp_module/README.md

 ## Overview

 The NGINX ENGIWBP (ENGINYRING WebP) module is a dynamic image conversion and optimization solution for NGINX.
-It provides on-the-fly conversion of JPEG, PNG, AVIF, and JPEG XL images to WebP format, with intelligent caching and serving capabilities.
+It provides on-the-fly conversion of JPEG, PNG, and AVIF images to WebP format, with intelligent caching and serving capabilities.
+JPEG XL support is optional.

 ## Features

-- On-the-fly conversion of JPEG, PNG, AVIF, and JPEG XL to WebP
+- On-the-fly conversion of JPEG, PNG, and AVIF to WebP
+- Optional JPEG XL support
 - Configurable WebP quality settings
 - Intelligent caching mechanism
 - Rate limiting to prevent abuse